ielpo/hacking-lab-demo/README.md

 **Expected result:** Only `marc:Marc2024!` is cracked.

---> Speach Notes: "One out of five — and notice it's the one where the password is a variant of the username.
+--> Speech Notes: "One out of five — and notice it's the one where the password is a variant of the username.
 Lesson one: don't base your password on your name."

 ### Round 2: Wordlist, no rules